luanpersini/luanpersini/README.md

 My currently goal is to improve my skills in C# and Java SpringBoot and, at the same time, keep evolving in my main stack, writhing about advanced topics of Typescript and Learning Vue, Next and Angular for the frontend.

-In this repository you will find materials about Typescript, NodeJS, C#, Software Testing, and other related technologies, with theory and practice.
+In this repository you will find content about Typescript, NodeJS, C#, Software Testing, and other related technologies, with theory and practice.
 Hope you enjoy it.

 How to reach me: https://www.linkedin.com/in/luan-persini-80a6572b/